-In this Section we show that a variety X can be uniquely reconstructed from the derived category of coherent sheaves on it, provided X is smooth and has ample or antiample canonical sheaf.
-We need only grading from the category, i.e. fixed translation functor.
+2. Reconstruction of a variety from the derived category of coherent sheaves derived category of coherent sheaves on it, provided X is smooth and has ample either canonical or anticanonical sheaf.
+From the category we need only its grading, i.e. fixation of the translation functor.